zitadel/zitadel/docs/docs/concepts/eventstore/overview.md

 title: Overview
 ---

-ZITADEL is built on the [event sourcing pattern](../architecture), where changes are stored as events in an eventstore.
+ZITADEL is built on the [Event Sourcing pattern](../architecture/software), where changes are stored as events in an Event Store.

-## What is an eventstore?
+## What is an Event Store?

 Traditionally, data is stored in relations as a state